 While it is not common, there may be a time when your insurance claim is denied without a clearly understandable reason.
 Other times the payments are made unreasonably late or only a fraction of the amount is actually provided.
 In these situations, it is important to avail yourself of experienced legal aid.

-For those in Charlotte, Ted A. Greve & Associate’s bad faith insurance lawyers have helped numerous individuals in similar situations take charge of their situation and get the insurance payouts they had rightfully paid for.
+For those in Charlotte, Ted A. Greve & Associate’s personal injury lawyers have helped numerous individuals in similar situations take charge of their situation and get the insurance payouts they had rightfully paid for.
 If you need a bad faith insurance lawyer in Charlotte, contact us today and schedule a free case evaluation.

 - 1 What is Bad Faith?